Skip to content

 This opens several oportunities:

 • Lower bits are shared by many numbers of different scales.
-Maybe we can combine that with the first irreductible A hypothesis to discard many lower bits patterns instead of discarding numbers one by one.
+Maybe we can combine that with the first irreducible A hypothesis to discard many lower bits patterns instead of discarding numbers one by one.

 • Because A has to be finite, at some point, only zero bits are incorporated